 For many, Windows 7, which launched in 2009, has been the benchmark against which to judge all other versions.
-Considering how confusing and ill thought out Windows 8's interface was, it's no surprise that many are skeptical of the Windows 10 upgrade.
+Considering how confusing and ill thought out was Windows 8's interface, it's no surprise that many are sceptical of the Windows 10 upgrade.

 Since you came here to find out the differences between 7 and 10, let's get into it.

 Windows 7 has a straightforward, well-designed interface that is very familiar to Windows users.
 Click on the Start Menu button in the bottom left corner and you can navigate your PC.
 When the minds behind Windows 8 decided to supplant this with a touch-focussed approach, it soon become apparent that not many users wanted big icons, charm bars, and menus swiping in from up, down, left and right.

 In fact many people we talked to used tools like Classic Shell and Start8 to bypass this completely and revert to the Desktop mode with its simple Start Menu.
 Windows 10 doesn’t make the same mistake.
 The Start Menu returns from its brief hiatus, but now it’s been beefed with some useful new features.
 Live tiles from Windows 8 are now included on the right side of the menu, although if you’d prefer not to have these then they are easily removed.